Manukumar1/Drone-Mapping-Python-Script/README.md

-# Skylark-Drones-Technical-Assignment
+# Skylark Drones - Technical Assignment
 Software Development Intern - Skylark Drones - Technical Assignment

 ## Getting Started

 First download the whole repository into your PC.
-Then all you need is to run the python program techScript.py , provide the inputs for:
+Then all you need is to run the python program **techScript.py** , provide the inputs for:
 * Radius(in meters) of video coverage
 * Radius(in meters) for Points of Interest